Skip to main content

 The Georgia-Specific Equity Problem

 The Georgia Tech study found the same dynamic within Fulton County: North Fulton/Sandy Springs/Alpharetta property owners filed more appeals and won more often than those in Southern Fulton.
-The old 299c freeze rule amplified this: in Paulding County in 2022, over 54% of appeals were filed by a single entity (Ryan LLC, a commercial tax consulting firm), costing the county $1.2 million.
+The old 299c freeze rule amplified this: in Paulding County in 2022, over 54% of appeals were filed by a single entity (a single commercial tax consulting firm), costing the county $1.2 million.

 Overassessment Nationally